msaad02/honors-thesis/data-collection/README.md

 | 4     | ~2500                      | ~2 hours             |
 | 5     | ~2500                      | ~2 hours             |

+In this case, I only went up to a depth of 5 since that covered the majority of the website, and all of what I was interested in.
+In total, there were 5413 webpages scraped.
+Higher depths would have given more data, but was overwhelmingly professor websites and other things I'm not interested in for this project.

 ---
+## Data Cleaning

+After scraping the website initially it quickly became clear that there was work to be done cleaning it.
+For one, the raw HTML files themselves do not help with either of finetuning or retreival augmented generation (RAG).
+But also there was quite a bit of duplication in the dataset from single webpages having multiple URLs pointing to it.

+The full cleaning process and details are in [full_dataset_cleaning.py](./full_dataset_cleaning.py), but at a high level, these are the steps taken to clean the dataset (in order):

+- Remove failed webpage retreivals (error 404s, etc.)
+- Use [trafilatura](https://trafilatura.readthedocs.io/en/latest/) to parse the HTMLs for data
+- Deduplicate dataset by data portion
+- Parse all data in www2.brockport.edu/live/.../... and filter to only school policies
+- Filter out webpages with little data (<275 characters)
+- Standardize URLs by changing _ to - and getting rid of suffix's
+- Deduplicate URLs after standardization
+- Remove specific webpages I decided are bad
+- Save cleaned data to CSV

+This cleaning process about half of the webpages in the dataset, reducing its size from 5413 to 2577 webpages.

+---
 ## Convert to QA Dataset Using GPT3.5 (ChatGPT)

-In this implementation, after this step, we will have the raw HTML contents of a grand majority of webpages on the Brockport website.
+After all the initial data collection, we will have the raw HTML contents of a grand majority of webpages on the Brockport website.
 From here we need to convert this into question/answer format to eventually fine tune some undetermined LLM.
 Additionally, for the scratch model, this data will be used to try and train it to begin with (though with more, probably).

 As of June 2023, one common way to change this raw data into more usable data is with GPT3.5 (chatGPT).
 By leveraging the OpenAI API this process can be made possible at scale.
 In this implementation, and on this first iteration, I have about 5600 webpages from the SUNY Brockport website.
 This makes using a tool like GPT3.5 both beneficial and necessary.